kagaimiq/jielie/datafmt/br17-fw.md

 ```

 This is used in order for uboot to set a "first boot flag" when entering the code in the main app area.
-This string is present only once, as it is erased to all 0x00's in order to not trigger the "first boot" each time the device turns on.
+This tag is present only once, as it is erased to all 0x00's in order to not trigger the "first boot" each time the device turns on.

-Whether this string is put into image or not is specified in the `BOOT_FIRST` parameter in the ISD config.
+Whether this tag is put into image or not is specified in the `BOOT_FIRST` parameter in the ISD config.